 - This protocol is difficult to set up on the server end; inexperienced VPN companies can make mistakes.

 Can I Be Tracked Online While Using a VPN?

-The point of a VPN is to prevent you from being tracked while online.
+The point of a VPN is to be anonymous and preventing you from being tracked while online.
 The very name virtual private network explains that your connection is meant to be private.
 In addition, a VPN is designed to encrypt both your IP address and your web activity within a secure tunnel.
 However, the VPN itself could, if it wanted to, see what you were doing.
 After all, it has access to all the tools it uses to encode your data.
 That said, reputable VPNs guarantee they don’t monitor or record your online activities.